Sharp Spectral Asymptotics for Operators with Irregular Coefficients. III. Schroedinger operator with a strong magnetic field: Reduction

 Now our goal is to reduce our operator to a some kind of the canonical form.
 It would be easier for constant or at least smooth $g^{jk}$ and $F$.
 However, we can overcome technical difficulties in a more general case as well.
-Instead of normal FIO we will use ``poor man FIO''. {\sl In this section for a sake of simplicity of some arguments we assume that $\sigma \ge 0$ but one can get rid of this assumption easily\/}.
+Instead of normal Fourier integral operators we will use ``poor man Fourier integral operators'' i.e. propagators of ``rough'' pseudo-differential operators.

+\begin{problem} In this section for a sake of simplicity of some arguments we assume that $\sigma \ge 0$ but one can get rid of this assumption easily.
+We leave it to the reader. \end{problem}

-In this subsection we will reduce $A^0$ to pre-canonical form which is really easy for constant metrics $g^{jk}$ and $F$ and is not needed at all for Euclidean metrics and constant $F$.
+In this subsection we will reduce $A_0$ to pre-canonical form which is really easy for constant metrics $g^{jk}$ and $F$ and is not needed at all for Euclidean metrics and constant $F$.